StudiousPillow/MinecraftHostOnOff/README.md

 Now it will automatically start the server when the instance is started.
 - Add the server_shutdown.sh to the crontab (every minutes, or 5 minutes)

-## Client
-- Clone the git on the client
-- Fill the params.sh
-- If the host is OVH, fill the client_ovh_credentials

 # Usage